Toggle Menu

 Book an Appointment

-What is ADHD and how does it present in Children and Adolescents?
+What is ADHD in Children and Adolescents?

-• Children whose ADHD symptoms predominantly consist of inattention, may be less likely to be diagnosed with ADHD.
-A teacher may not realize that a child is struggling with ADHD, if they’re sitting quietly in the classroom (even if their mind is wandering, and their performance is below their capabilities).
+Children whose ADHD symptoms predominantly consist of inattention may be less likely to be diagnosed with ADHD.
+A teacher may not realize that a child is struggling with ADHD if they’re sitting quietly in the classroom, even if their mind is wandering and their performance is below their capabilities.

 • Increased Anxiety